IT-Academy-Social-Projects-KRV/MapUA/backend/README.md

 1. cd backend/
 2. yarn install to install all packages
-3. yarn start to run local server (default port is 3001)
+3. yarn dev to run local server (default port is 3001)
 4. Done!

 ### Technologies Used